chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Thu Dec  7 14:10:40 CST 2017

 I opened my terminal to code on Thu Dec  7 15:38:19 CST 2017

+I opened my terminal to code on Thu Dec  7 15:40:42 CST 2017